 You should also never eat Angonoka tortoise.
 Besides being endangered, it’s also bad luck.
 You also don’t want to wear an empty basket on your head.
 It’s also fady.

-9th Fact: Madagascar Has 3 UNESCO World Heritage Sites
+#15.
+Madagascar has 3 UNESCO World Heritage Sites

-#10.
-Malagasy Worship Their Ancestors in a Unique Way
+#17.
+Malagasy Worship their Ancestors in a Unique way

-So much so that they exhume buried relatives, rewrap them in fresh grave clothes and them dance with them around the tomb.
+So much so that they exhume buried relatives, re-wrap them in fresh grave clothes and they dance with them around the tomb.
 It’s a way of staying connected with departed relatives and paying their respects.

 Despite what you may think of this, it’s considered extremely rude for travellers to make any comments about how strange it is.
 So while it’s fine to respectfully ask questions, keep any negative opinions to yourself.
 Check out the video below:

 When you’re in Madagascar, be prepared to spend a lot of time driving.
 Get your playlist ready.
 It’s a huge island and many of the sites that you’ll likely want to visit or spread out.

 Even seemingly short distances can take longer than anticipated due to poor road conditions.
 You’ll likely have a driver when you go (our recommendation) or go on a tour like our Magic of Madagascar Ecotour.